Five Tips To Manage Your Anxiety About Going Back To Work

 Changes in your daily routine or financial situation can also impact feelings of nervousness around returning to work.
 For example, there may be lingering questions about the change from the flexibility of working at home to the structure of working at the office.
 You might also be worried about changes that will be implemented since the last time your company met in person.

-Tips for managing anxiety about returning to work
+Tips for managing anxiety and stress about returning to work

 No matter the cause of your nervousness, you can implement several strategic measures to potentially reduce your nervousness about the upcoming change, including the following.